AnkushMahajan/NewsCorpComponent/README.md

 JSONURL is the required property to indicate from where the data needs to be fetched.

 You can also hide/show elems at launch by just passing display: none/true to your Objects in JSON

+Just do NPM install and Grunt to run the project.

+Also I'll remove the elem instation code from the JS , it has been added as of now to just run via launching index.html and not really using another JS file to load this one.